 Chewing the Scenery: Wolf, on the day/night of the full moon, is eager to eat everything in sight, particularly the scenery.

 Cliff Hanger: Not as many as you might think, since not every commercial break was at an exciting, momentous development.
 The endings of each of its five parts, however, do all count.
-Part 1 ended with an actual freeze-frame of the Traveling mirror being thrown onto a boat, leaving it till the next night to reveal if it broke or not.
-(It didn't.
-That time.)
+Part 1 ended with the Evil Queen revealing she was the apprentice/successor of Snow White's stepmother (aka the Swamp Witch).
 Part 2 ended with the capture of Virginia by the Huntsman, Part 3 with the revelation that the mirror was now at Auction at a price they could never pay, and Part 4 ended when Virginia and Tony realized the Queen was Virginia's mother.
 And Part 5 ends with mention that there was soon another crisis in the kingdoms.

 Cold-Blooded Torture: Parodied by the Troll children with Virginia (complete with Burly refusing to accept her confession because that went against tradition, and wasn't as fun), but played horrifyingly straight with Relish and the red-hot shoes, as well as Tony getting beanstalk lashings.
 The first got interrupted and the second used a Discretion Shot / Distant Reaction Shot, but even so...

 Courtroom Antic: A rather amusing version has Virginia exclaim, after Wolf has practically incriminated himself while being grilled by the Judge, "Your Honor, my client is suffering from post-menstrual tension!"
 Not to mention Wolf's memorably existential self-defense: "Ohhhh, I'm twisting everything I'm saying!"